 Join us to find out how you can help your child approach and manage the 11+ process, from the preparation stages through to the exams and interview days, and to the high emotions when the school offers are made.
 We will look at how parents can help their child feel as comfortable, confident and motivated as possible as they approach this exam period, which lays the foundation for how they approach the many other exams to come in the future.PURCHASE HERE

 Have you ever reacted to your child’s behaviour in a way that you regret?
+Have you noticed that it usually doesn’t help improve your child’s behaviour, and it can escalate the situation?
 Would you like to understand why this happens and what you can do about it?

 When our kids are rude, demanding, or un-cooperative, when they provoke their siblings or ignore or flout the family rules, many parents are pushed to shouting, blaming and threatening.
 Losing our cool in these difficult moments is a lose/lose situation but it is a cycle that can be broken.

-Join us to learn how our brains are wired and why certain behaviours push us to react, and learn to stay calmer in the face of challenging moments, and handle them more effectively.INTERESTED?
-GET IN TOUCH
+Join us to learn how our brains are wired and why certain behaviours push us to react, and what we can do to stay calmer in the face of challenging moments, so we can handle respond more effectively.PURCHASE HERE

 Boys have many positive qualities, which can also be challenging for their parents, and often for the boys themselves.

 It can be hard for boys to manage their energy appropriately, and many of them struggle with co-operation as well as organisation and focus.
 They can become excessively competitive and find it hard to win and lose appropriately.
 They are often tempted to push boundaries and challenge authority, and have difficulties accepting responsibility for their behaviour.

 Learn key skills to channel energy and deal with excessive competitiveness, and help your sons develop better habits of co-operation and work within boundaries.